 Nina's Trio, "The Quarry Cats", with Mike Harrison and Kent Aldrich, was winner of Cheney Hall's, “Folk on Friday’s” public competition culminating in opening for Tom Rush at “Little Theatre of Manchester”.
 She currently performs either solo or with her duo “The Rumblin's".

 Before the Pandemic - Nina and her husband, Mike Harrison, had begun traveling South in their Airstream Camper during the winter months - and she had performed in Sebastian, FL, Austin, TX, Nashville, TN and Asheville, NC.
 They enjoyed the music scenes in these areas and loved meeting the people, sharing fun, adventure, culture, history and the beauty of dark sky and nature.

-Since the Pandemic, Nina has been providing Virtual Therapeutic Music Programs at Healthcare Facilities - and has also begun working in collaboration with her duo partner, multi-instrumentalist, Kevin Gallagher and her "virtual" friend, West Hartford, CT President, percussionist and multi instrumentalist, Tom Caraher - who she has yet to meet in person.
+Since the Pandemic, Nina has been providing Virtual Therapeutic Music Programs at Healthcare Facilities - and has also begun working in collaboration with her duo partner, multi-instrumentalist, Kevin Gallagher and her "virtual" friend, West Hartford Symphony - President, percussionist and multi instrumentalist, Tom Caraher - who she has yet to meet in person.
 They met when he was producing his song and video, "Is This A Moment" - and they have since made several more music videos together - each with important social messages.